-Dependence between two variables, also termed as correlation, can be measured using the following:
+Dependence between two variables, also termed correlation, can be measured using the following:

 Pearson correlation coefficient between two variables X and Y can be calculated using the following formula.
-X bar is mean value of X and Y bar is mean value of Y. \(X_i\) and \(Y_i\) represents different values of X and Y.
+X bar is the mean value of X and Y bar is the mean value of Y. [latex]X_i[/latex] and [latex]Y_i[/latex] represents different values of X and Y.

-The value of correlation coefficient can take any values from -1 to 1.
+The value of the correlation coefficient can take any values from -1 to 1.

-- If the value is -1, it is said to be negative correlation between two variables.
+- If the value is -1, it is said to be a negative correlation between the two variables.
 This means that when one variable increases, the other variable decreases.

-Correlation between two variables can also be determined using scatter plot between these two variables.
-Here is the diagram representing correlation as scatterplot.
-The correlation of the diagram in top-left will have correlation near to 1.
-The correlation of the diagram in the middle row will have correlation near to 0.
-The correlation of the diagram in bottom-right will have correlation near to -1.
+Correlation between two variables can also be determined using a scatter plot between these two variables.
+Here is the diagram representing correlation as a scatterplot.
+The correlation of the diagram in the top-left will have correlation near to 1.
+The correlation of the diagram in the middle row will have a correlation near to 0.
+The correlation of the diagram in the bottom-right will have a correlation near -1.

 Correlation between two random variables or bivariate data does not necessary imply causal relationship.

 - Correlation is used in linear regression models to determine the strength of the relationship between the dependent and independent variables.
 The linear regression model is a machine learning algorithm that is used to predict a continuous value, such as a price or quantity.
 The linear regression model uses the correlation between the dependent and independent variables to determine how much of the dependent variable is explained by the independent variable.
 In case there is a strongly positive or negative correlation, the predictor variables can be considered as features for training the models.